 Some insurance policies cover the medication for early-stage Alzheimer’s.
 However, compared to alternative pharmaceuticals, CBD has fewer side effects and also costs less.

-Alzheimer’s disease stats could be reduced.
-In other words, CBD could help Alzheimer’s sufferers remember other people more easily.
+In other words, CBD oil could help Alzheimer’s sufferers remember other people more easily.
 As described by the US National Library of Medicine study, mice which were given cannabidiol were able to recognize other mice better than those who had no treatment.
 Still, more research is needed to understand how CBD oil works for Alzheimer’s patients.

 A Note to Remember